 Best time to visit

-Queen Madijevka Park is pleasant to visit in any season.
-To enjoy a quieter atmosphere, choose weekdays and early mornings.
+Queen Madijevka Park is a pleasant place to visit in any season.
+For a quieter atmosphere, choose weekdays and early mornings.

 Length of visit and main difficulties